aws-samples/sample-aidlc-workflows/README.md

+# This code base has moved to a new location - https://github.com/awslabs/aidlc-workflows
+# Please refer to the new location.

+---

+# *** ARCHIVED ***

 # AI-DLC (AI-Driven Development Life Cycle)

+Intelligent software development that adapts to your work, not the other way around.

-An intelligent software development workflow that adapts to your needs, maintains quality standards, and keeps you in control of the process.
-For learning more about AI-DLC Methodology, read this [official blog](https://aws.amazon.com/blogs/devops/ai-driven-development-life-cycle/) and the [Method Definition Paper](https://prod.d13rzhkk8cj2z0.amplifyapp.com/) referred in it.
+AI-DLC is an intelligent software development workflow that adapts to your needs, maintains quality standards, and keeps you in control of the process.
+For learning more about AI-DLC Methodology, read this [blog](https://aws.amazon.com/blogs/devops/ai-driven-development-life-cycle/) and the [Method Definition Paper](https://prod.d13rzhkk8cj2z0.amplifyapp.com/) referred in it.

 ## Quick Start